Comprehensive School Counseling Plan

 We envision a school counseling program that fosters resilience, compassion, and purpose.
 By honoring each student’s unique cultural identity and promoting accountability and growth, we empower students to find fulfillment, achieve individualized success, and create a better tomorrow.

-Department Belief and Commitment Statements
+Department Belief Statements

 - We believe every student can thrive when barriers are identified and removed.